hxlnt/nobadmemories.com/src/render/posts/copic-markers.html.md

 tagged: ["art"]
 ---

-I got really into Copic markers when I was a graduate student in design school.
+I got really into Copic markers when I was in design school.
 Available in more than 350 shades and accompanied by a whole cast of accessories and modular parts, Copic markers can become a dizzying (and expensive) obsession.
 So, why all the hype?

 ![Copic markers and pens](/img/copic1.JPG)